tlikonen/cl-enchant/README.md

 The _broker_ argument must be an active `broker` object created with `broker-init`.
-Personal word list file _pwl_ is a text file with one entry (e.g., a word) per line.
+Personal word list file _pwl_ is a text file with one entry (a word) per line.
 If the file does not exist it is created.
 New words can be added to the personal word list file with function `dict-add`.

 A `dict` object is active when it has been successfully created.
 It